 From time to time, the Council may seek expressions of interest in severance.
 Alternatively, employees may request consideration of severance at any time in their employment.
 In these situations the termination date will be by mutual agreement.
 As the reason for the termination itself is by mutual agreement, no notice period nor notice pay need be given as the termination date itself will be agreed by both parties.
-Severance requests should be submitted using the SEV1 form attached.
+Severance requests should be submitted using the SEV1 form (Appendix 1).

 Severance should not be used to encourage poor performers to leave the employment of the Council.
-Such cases should be dealt with by using the appropriate training and development techniques to improve the employee's performance, or ultimately, by using the Council's Capability or Disciplinary Procedure.
-Similarly employees with ill health should be managed in accordance with the Managing Sickness Absence Policy and where appropriate the Rehabilitation & Redeployment Policy/ Capability Procedure.
+Such cases should be dealt with by using the appropriate training and development techniques to improve the employee's performance, or ultimately, by using the Council's Capability Policy & Procedure or Disciplinary Policy.
+Similarly employees with ill health should be managed in accordance with the Managing Sickness Absence Policy and where appropriate the Rehabilitation & Redeployment Policy & Procedure/Capability Policy & Procedure.